 Posting Calls for Papers

-Conference organisers, and editors of collective publications (in volumes or journals), can send their calls for conference papers, and calls for contributions to collective publications to the ESSE Webmaster for posting on the ESSE website and on Twitter / X.
+Conference organisers, and editors of collective publications (in volumes or journals), can send their calls for conference papers, and calls for contributions to collective publications to the ESSE Webmaster for posting on the ESSE website and on our social media pages.

 Please make sure your CFPs include essential information, such as: